 Is there any question why the mrs.Q wall fixture has curled its way into the hearts of design savants the world over?
 This kicky creation, designed by Jacco Maris, has a fabulous folded leather shade, available in five colors, perched upon a leather-clad or metal stand in either brass or steel.
-The shade can be ordered in natural, cognac, dark brown, black or green, and the nimble lady also comes in a floor version.
+The shade can be ordered in natural, cognac, dark brown, black or green, and the nimble lady also comes in a floor and table version.

 - Product Name